akhilanm123/Bank-Loan-Analysis--Excel/README.md

 3. Which factors (such as loan purpose, employee length, or homeownership) impact loan performance?
 4. What states have the highest loan applications?
 5. How do metrics like DTI (Debt-to-Income) ratio and interest rates influence loan outcomes?
+## Questions
+1. How many total loan applications were received in a specified time period?
+2. What percentage of loans are categorized as good vs. bad?
+3. What are the top loan purposes driving applications?
+4. How do demographic and geographic factors influence loan approval trends?
+5. What is the impact of term duration (36 months vs. 60 months) on total applications?